mindscan-de/BrightFlux/README.md

 * Select a message for search with FuriousIron; search using FuriousIron-Backend
   * open search tools, show list of files (no file details yet)
   * retrieve content of file from code search backend
+* Early Persistence / Startup
+  * Basic functionality to read a early persistence file and from there provide basic access to namespace based persistence

 Also one note, just because the features are implemented somehow, it doesn't mean, that they are easy to use